-Understanding bipolar depression or manic depression and obsessive compulsive disorder depression.
+Understanding bipolar depression or manic depression and obsessive compulsive disorder.

 As well, despite the fact that bipolar disorder specifically means that there are two halves to the problem, they will still spend more of their time in the depressed state than in either the state of normal or mania.

-Types of bipolar depression, bipolar disorders, mood disorders depression or manic depressive illnesses:
+Types of bipolar depression, disorders, mood disorders depression or manic depressive illnesses:

 • 1- Bipolar I disorder or bipolar depression I - a person who suffers from intense manic episodes (exuberant, very self-confident, grandiose plans, suspicious, euphoric, paranoid, explosive, very irritable, agitated, disorganized, delusional, etc...) followed by long mood disorders depression or depressive episodes.
-This is viewed as the most severe bipolar disorder or bipolar depression.
+This is viewed as the most severe bipolar disorder.

-• 2- Bipolar II disorder or bipolar depression II - this person is charaterized by having less intense manic periods called hypomania, followed by intense mood disorders depression periods.
+• 2- Bipolar II disorder or bipolar depression II - this person is characterized by having less intense manic periods called hypomania, followed by intense mood disorders depression periods.

 • 3- Cyclothymia is another bipolar depression disorder - this milder manic depressive illness has short periods of depression followed by short episodes of hypomania.

-This bipolar depression has very unstable and frequent mood swings, alcohol and drug dependancy, promiscuous behavior, extravagant episodes, suicidal and much more.
+This condition manifests itself with unstable and frequent mood swings, alcohol and drug dependancy, promiscuous behavior, extravagant episodes, suicidal tendencies and much more.

-• Variations in appetite - weight lost connected to no appetite or weight gain because of excessive food intake,
+• Variations in appetite - weight loss connected to no appetite or weight gain because of excessive food intake,

 • Trouble sleeping or sleeping excessively (insomnia and hypersomnia) in an irregular pattern,